Group of children and adults planting seeds in the ground surrounded by green leaves in a garden setting.

 Delaware Museum of Natural History

-Sue Krawitz Tandoc: The Delaware Museum of Natural History seeks teen volunteers for their Summer Science Corps to lead hands-on science and nature activities and also assist with gallery interpretation, education programs, special events, summer camp, and more.
+Sue Krawitz Tandoc said: The Delaware Museum of Natural History seeks teen volunteers for their Summer Science Corps to lead hands-on science and nature activities and also assist with gallery interpretation, education programs, special events, summer camp, and more.
 Teens can also volunteer with the Delaware Teen Science Café Leadership Team.
 Activities include creating themes, preparing presenters, marketing, and building leadership skills.

 Lehigh Valley Zoo